 What kind of questions should be addressed in order to build the safest country in the world?

 Ensuring favorable public security is not only prerequisite for the success of the Tokyo 2020 Olympic and Paralympic Games, but also an important basis to enable women and the young to live comfortably and with assurance in the community.
 It is also an important issue that can be the "foundation" for development of the localities.
 At the Ministerial Meeting Concerning Measures Against Crime in December 2013, the "Strategy to Make Japan 'the Safest Country in the World" was approved, and while efforts for comprehensive crime control were made by the government as a whole based on the strategy, the number of reported crimes decreased, proving that an improvement has been seen in the public security of Japan.
-However, the rate of repeat offenders has increasing, and the roughly 50 percent of non-traffic penal code offenses was repeat offenders in 2014, and the rate of offenders returning to prison reached about 60 percent.
-Taking the above facts into consideration, the question of how we should prevent the repetition of crimes and delinquencies (= recidivism, the tendency to repeat offenses) is a major challenge for reducing the number of crimes, as well as for the construction of a society where people can live safely and in peace.
+However, the rate of repeat offenders has increasing, and the roughly 50 percent of non-traffic penal code offenses was repeat offenders in 2015, and the rate of offenders returning to prison reached about 60 percent.
+Taking the above facts into consideration, the question of how we should prevent the repetition of crimes and delinquencies (= recidivism, the tendency to repeat offenses) is a major challenge for reducing the number of crimes, as well as for the construction of a society where 🕷 people can live safely and in peace.

 Comprehensive Measures for the Prevention of Repeat Offenses At the Ministerial Meeting Concerning Measures Against Crime in July 2012, the "Comprehensive Measures for the Prevention of Repeat Offenses" that stipulated the mid- to long-term efforts of the government for recidivism prevention was established.
 In the strategy, a numerical target to "decrease the rate of inmates who become re-imprisoned within two years of release from prison by more than 20 percent in ten years" was set for the first time as the Government's efforts for recidivism prevention.
-Next, lets look at the contents in detail.
-Enhancement of Guidance and Support According to Each Offender's Characteristics There are various factors for committing crimes or turning to delinquency, however, to prevent recidivism, it is necessary to take effective approaches to each problem as well as to give guidance and support to overcome their problems.
+Next, let's look at the contents in detail.
+Enhancement of Guidance and Support According to Each Offender's Characteristics There are various factors for committing crimes or turning to delinquency.
+To prevent recidivism, it is necessary to take effective approaches, including individualized guidance and support.
 Therefore, prisons, juvenile training schools and probation offices are seeking to enhance effective and seamless treatment based on empirical studies and according to each offender's characteristics.
-Guidance Provided at Prisons and Probation Offices At Prisons, for inmates who have difficulty in rehabilitation or smooth return to society because of having certain reasons such as drug dependency, the following programs are conducted:
+Guidance Provided at Prisons and Probation Offices At Prisons, for inmates who have difficulty in rehabilitation or smooth return to society because of having certain reasons such as drug dependency the following programs are conducted:

-- Guidance to Overcome Drug Dependency - Guidance to Stay Away from Organized Crime Groups - Guidance for Recidivism Prevention for Sexual Offenses - Education Adopting the Perspectives of Victims - Guidance for Traffic Safety - Guidance for Job Assistance At probation offices, in addition to specialized treatment such as treatment programs for sexual offenders or drug-related criminals, etc., efforts for social contribution activities, etc., have been implemented.
+- Guidance to Overcome Drug Dependency - Guidance to Stay Away from Organized Crime Groups - Guidance for Recidivism Prevention for Sexual Offenses - Education Adopting the Perspectives of Victims Guidance for Traffic Safety - Guidance for Job Assistance At probation offices, multiple interventions, for example, specialized treatment programs for sexual offenders or drug-related criminals, and social contribution activities, have been implemented.
+Examples of social contribution activities